bigjosh/Move38-Arduino-Platform/README.md

 #### Digging deeper

 Most programmers will want to use the high level `blinks` API, but if you want to get closer to the hardware you can directly call into the `HAL` (Hardware Abstraction Layer) that the `blinks` API is built on top of.
-Documentation for this layer is in the [README.md](cores\blinks\README.md) in the `cores\blinks` folder.
+Documentation for this layer is in the [README.md](cores/blinks/README.md) in the `cores/blinks` folder.